cs-soc-tudublin/sysadmin-challenges/challenge-03/README.md

 3. Set up Watchtower
 4. Testing your pipeline

+## Notes
+You will want to have Challenges 1 and 2 running and routable.

+## Services Used
+- Proxmox
+- Docker
+- GitHub
+- SSH
+- VIM / Nano

 # 1. Create the GitHub Action
 GitHub has it's own 'Container Registry' where built container images can be hosted publicly or privately.
 You can use GitHub Actions to automate building a container image and pushing it to the GitHub Container Registry (GHCR)

 We do this in CS++ for everything we develop in-house.
 Most likely, the premade action does everything you need!

-Create a new repo, put your work from Challenge 2 in it and get started on GitHub Actions!
+Create a new repo on YOUR account, put your work from Challenge 2 in it and get started on GitHub Actions!

 # 2. Set Up the Container on the VM
 Identical to Challenges 1 & 2.
 Using the docker compose, make it publicly routable too!